Napa County Landmarks Board of Directors 2020

 Jay A. Jacobson, Architect, has practiced for over 30 years in Napa County.
 His work has featured a wide variety of residential and commercial buildings including restaurants, seismic retrofit projects, medical offices, historic renovations, wineries, a gallery, a theater, nightclub, Copia, The Oxbow School and several custom residences throughout the county.
 In the greater Bay Area his work has included the adaptation and seismic retrofit of un-reinforced masonry buildings, commercial air pollution control, projects for Wells Fargo Bank, Pacific Presbyterian Hospital, Reuters News Service, live/work warehouses, offices for the Veterans Administration and the Volunteers of America.

 Mr. Jacobson is proud to be part of the Board of Directors of Napa Landmarks and a member of the Napa Landmarks’ Preservation Action Committee where he hopes to aid in the National Register designation for the Old Adobe and to campaign for the preservation of the first public hospital facility in Napa County currently on the site of the Napa County Health and Human Services agency.
+He also serves on the NCL Preservation Action Committee (PAC).

 Terry Wunderlich has been a Realtor in Napa County for more than 35 years.
 Her knowledge of community history influences her awareness of heritage properties and her interest in preserving them.
 Terry enjoys matching historical homes with clients who have an interest in restoration.
 Her work with NCL makes her a valuable resource and she takes pride in being a Board Member.
-Terry is also an NCL Preservation Action Committee member.
+Terry is also an NCL Preservation Action Committee (PAC) member.

 Annie Schaefer, Administrative Assistant